HjalmarSnoep/LTTC-long-term-time-capsule/README.md

  - secret locations (consider if your location should remain secret, i think three public stores on different continents is optimal for longevity)

 # goals
+short
+- write from a neutral standpoint to a future intelligence that rises after humans (worst case scenario:).
+- tell them who we were (from a antropologic standpoint)
+- what we learned, what we did right
+- what we did wrong ( possible dooms, we saw, but kept doing, also we had a 4 million year run )
+- wish the new us luck and hope

+long
 - write from a neutral standpoint to a future intelligence that rises after humans (worst case scenario:).
 - tell them who we were (from a antropologic standpoint)
    - political organisation.. societies, countries